Isaiah 66 - Outline of Isaiah (Book Notes menu page)

 Isa 65:13,14; 2The 1:7-10; 1Pet 4:12-14

-When the abomination of desolation stands in the Temple, the time of the true Messiah's return will be known (eg., Rev 13:4,5).
+When the abomination of desolation stands in the Temple, the time remaining until the true Messiah's return will be known (eg., Rev 13:4,5).

-a voice from the temple... a voice that rendereth recompense to his enemies...-
+a voice from the temple... a voice of the LORD that rendereth recompense to his enemies...-

 The LORD will speak from His Temple in heaven, commanding that judgment be poured out upon the earth during the Tribulation period. cp.
 Rev 15:5-8; 16:1,17-21